boutproject/BOUT-dev/manual/sphinx/user_docs/input_grids.rst

     mxg = 2

-Note that the variable ``nz`` can be used before its definition; all variables are first read, and then processed afterwards.
+Note that the order of the defintion within a section isn't important, variables can be used before they are defined.
+All variables are first read, and only processed if they are used.

 All expressions are calculated in floating point and then converted to an integer.
 The conversion is done by rounding to the nearest integer, but throws an error if the floating point value is not within 1e-3 of an integer.
 This is to minimise unexpected behaviour.
 If you want to round any result to an integer, use the ``round`` function:

 .. code-block:: cfg